 - Digestive disorders like nausea, vomiting, abdominal pain

 - Headaches and muscle ache

 - Loss of concentration

 The symptoms go through a series of phases.
-Notably, the worst symptoms during the first three days as the drug starts leaving your bloodstream.
-In the next week, you will experience a combination of physical and psychological withdrawal symptoms.
+Notably, the worst symptoms during the first three days as the drug starts leaving a bloodstream.
+In the next week, one will experience a combination of physical and psychological withdrawal symptoms.
 They include sleep problems, depressive thoughts, and body pains.
 As the time moves forward, the symptoms become less prominent.
 Yet, the cravings can last for up to a month.